 They had been covered with light because the spirit component of their beings was predominant.
 Now, they were covered with skin because their body and soul were predominant, with their spirits subjugated and hidden away inside.
 Their spirits became atrophied or “dead” due to the entrance of sin into their lives.
 Gone was clear, unbroken fellowship and communication with God—Spirit to spirit.
 Now there entered into human experience brokenness, disharmony, imbalance, non-wholeness, disunity, confusion, and—most of all—fear.

 The human spirit was the first component of human beings to become darkened or should I say “un-en-lighten-ed.”
-In God’s marvelous plan of redemption and restoration of all things, the human spirit is the first part of our tri-beings to become “en-lighten-ed” again.
+In God’s marvelous plan of redemption, restoration, and reconciliation of all things (including all humanity), the human spirit is the first part of our tri-beings to become “en-lighten-ed” again.

 AHA Moment: I sure have a long way to go to get back to that pristine state Adam and Eve experienced before they “fell.”
 But I’m not doing this all by myself.
 God’s Spirit lives within my spirit where we are are fused and melded together as one spirit (1 Corinthians 6: 17).
 By the Spirit’s power at work in me I am able to cooperate with God in embarking upon the lifelong changes necessary for me to be changed back into the original image of God.